Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 == Changelog ==

 = 2.0 =
 *   Added configuration wizard: you can automatically install or reinstall Sphinx via WordPress wp-admin panel
 *   Changed default Sphinx installation directory: now Sphinx is installed to WordPress upload directory
 *   Using shebang syntax for Sphinx configuration file - it allows to hide the connection parameters from the public access
 *   UI fixes for WordPress wp-admin panel
 *   Improved error handling: system output is now hidden and human readable error messages were added
 *   Added a new sidebar widgets for displaying top/related and latest search terms and a widget for the extended search form
 *   Added search term highlighting for search results (in WordPress' the_excerpt tag)
 *   Added automatic generation of cron files

 = 1.0 =
-Frontend

 *   Added Search powered by Sphinx Search engine
 *   Added sort search resutls by Relevance or Freshness
 *   Added search by posts, by comments and by pages.
 *   Added exclude posts, comments or pages from search results.
 *   Added display comments at search results page.
 *   Added search non-password protected pages only
 *   Added search only approved comments
 *   Added "Match Any" search ability - if no one results was found, then it try to search in "Match Any" mode.
 *   Added support for tag title of web page - it changed due to entered search keywords
 *   Added log of all search results, except empty results
 *   Added tag to display Top-n search keywords
 *   Added tag to display Latest-n search keywords
 *   Added relevant keywords support to the Top-n search keywords bar.

-Backend
 *   Added support to Disable/Enable search by: comments, posts, pages
 *   Added support of keywords wrapper settings:
    *   Add tag Before and After search keyword in body/title
    *   Separator of result snippets
    *   Snippet max length
    *   Maximum number of words around keyword in snippet
    *   Prefix before Posts, Comments and Pages title
    *   List of phrases to cut from search results
 *   Added configuration for Sphinx index prefix
 *   Added configuration for Host
 *   Added configuration for Port
 *   Added configuration for Configuration file
 *   Added configuration for Searchd file
 *   Added configuration for Indexer file
 *   Added support to reindex all content manually
 *   Added support to stop/start search daemon
 *   Added support to install Sphinx Search through web interface